 - (i) Oversight.
 The Assigned Title IX Coordinator will be responsible for overseeing the prompt, fair, and impartial investigation and resolution of reports of Sexual Misconduct to the College. - (ii) Conflicts.
-If any administrator designated by this Policy to participate in the investigation or resolution of a Complaint is the Respondent (including, but not limited to, the Title IX Coordinator), then the Chief Financial Officer will appoint another College administrator to perform such person's duties under this Policy.
-(If the Chief Financial Officer is the Respondent, then the Title IX Coordinator will appoint another College administrator to perform the Chief Financial Officers' duties under this Policy.) - (iii) Support Persons.
+If any administrator designated by this Policy to participate in the investigation or resolution of a Complaint is the Respondent (including, but not limited to, the Title IX Coordinator), then the Executive Vice President of Finance will appoint another College administrator to perform such person's duties under this Policy.
+(If the Executive Vice President of Finance is the Respondent, then the Title IX Coordinator will appoint another College administrator to perform the Executive Vice President of Finance's duties under this Policy.) - (iii) Support Persons.
 Parties and witness may be accompanied by a support person of their choice during any meeting or interview held pursuant to this Policy.
-The support person may consult with the person her or she is there to support but may not participate in the meeting or interview by asking or answering questions or by making statements to the interviewer(s). - (iv) Timing.
+The support person may consult with the person her or she is there to support but may not participate in the meeting or interview by asking or answering questions or by making statements to the interviewer(s).

+(iv) Timing.
 The College will make every reasonable effort to ensure that the investigation and resolution of a Complaint occurs in as timely and efficient a manner as possible.
-The College's investigation and resolution of a Complaint (not including an appeal, if applicable) will generally be completed within 60 calendar days of the receipt of the Complaint, absent extenuating circumstances.
+The College's investigation and resolution of a Complaint (not including an appeal, if applicable) will generally be completed within a reasonably prudent time of the receipt of the Complaint, absent extenuating circumstances.